How to watch the Thor movies in order

 Avengers: Endgame (2019)

 Five years after the Avengers failed to stop Thanos, Thor has become a shell of his former self.
-Depressed and overweight, he’s reluctant to even try and gather the Infinity Stones.
+Depressed and overweight, he’s reluctant even to try and gather the Infinity Stones after completely giving up.
 A chance encounter with his dead mum (time travel has its perks) lets Thor know he’s still worthy, and he regains his confidence.

-During the climax, he helps Cap and Stark battle an alternate version of Thanos, and following the battle, Thor gives up the throne of Asgard to Valkyrie, setting off into space with the Guardians of the Galaxy.
+During the climax, he helps Cap and Stark battle an alternate version of Thanos, and following the battle, Thor gives up the throne of Asgard to Valkyrie, setting off into space with the Guardians of the Galaxy (albeit only for a short amount of time).

 Thor movies in order: Natalie Portman and Chris Hemsworth as Jane and Thor in Love and Thunder